celestiaorg/celestia-app/docs/architecture/adr-016-social-upgrades.md

 machine sooner rather than later.
 This is riskier in that we will not have the battle tested mechanism, but it will force future upgrades that attempt to give more influence to node operators and less influence to large token holders.

+Until we implement our own fork of the upgrade module in ADR018, this approach will also increase our diff between our fork of the cosmos-sdk and upstream.

 ## References